gokulvanan/adra/README.md

 adra
 ====

-A Nodejs Event driven and distributed processing framework (WIP)
+A Nodejs Event driven and distributed processing framework (Incubation)